kupl/SeamFuzz-Artifact/INSTALL.md

 The VM image is built on [VirtualBox 7.0](https://www.virtualbox.org).
 You can donwload the VM image from the following link.

-The user password is set to "1234"
+The sudo user password is set to "1234"

 ### From Source
 As we mentioned in [REQUIREMENTS.md](./REQUIREMENTS.md), the FuzzBench we provided in this repository recommend to use **python-3.9**.